bluehalo/react-starter/README.md

 Follow the steps below to get the app running on your local machine:

+1. `docker-compose up --build app`

+Alternatively, you can run the app in directly on your machine if you do not have docker installed

 1. Navigate into the app folder.
 1. Run `npm i`.
 1. Run `npm run dev`.
 1. Open your browser to `http://localhost:3000`.

-Alternatively, you can run the app in docker which adds a mongo database

-1. docker-compose up --build app

 ## Scripts